carbon-re/interview-shc/README.interviewer.md

 - Package the lambda and run terraform apply to deploy the lambda function
 - The script `src/tool/test-hello-world.sh` will invoke the lambda with no args and print its response

-## Tips

-- It will be annoying to remember to pants package then deploy.
-Consider scripting it.